Recently I picked up a multi-rotor drone to carry my HD camera.

 –Ed

 Worse, getting locked into the hammer/nail thing prevents you from seeing all that a hammer can do.
 It can flatten chicken breast, or pry out a screw.
 The handle could caress someone’s back or bat a ball.
 Twenty hammers, welded together, might make a great sculpture.
-It’s easy to get stuck in one use of a new video toy.
-Even if you have a hammer, there’s no reason to just pound things.
+It’s easy to get stuck on one use for video tools.
+But even if you have a hammer, there’s no reason to just pound things.

 Which brings me to some general guidelines for using cool video tools the best way possible: